-Fulke Walwyn’s record of 40 winners at the Cheltenham Festival between 1946 and 1986 still stands.
+Fulke Walwyn’s record of 40 winners at the Cheltenham Festival between 1946 and 1986 see’s him as the fourth most successful trainer in the history of the Festival.
 He trained the winners of four Gold Cups and two Champion Hurdles throughout his illustrious career and is commemorated in the title of the Fulke Walwyn, Kim Muir Memorial Chase at the Festival.

 Martin Pipe saddled 34 Festival winners, starting with the 66-1 shot Baron Blakeney’s victory over red-hot favourite Broadsword in the 1981 Triumph Hurdle.
 His other Festival winners included two Champion Hurdles with Granville Again in 1993 and novice Make A Stand in 1997, though victory in the Gold Cup eluded him (Rushing Wild came second in 1993).
 He retired after the 2006 Festival, handing over the reins to a son, David Pipe, who already has five Festival victories to his name.
 The Martin Pipe Conditional Jockeys’ Handicap Hurdle at the Cheltenham Festival named in his honour.